FIWARE/test.Functional/API.test/iot.BackendDeviceManagement/5.0.0/README.md

 > `npm install`

 copy `client_lwm2m_service.js` and `client_lwm2m_device.js` in the **bin** folder.

-Run the clients only after you have started the JMeter of IoT Agent, because in the JMeter script is included the provisioning (device and service) of IoT Agent:
+Run the clients **only after you have started the JMeter of IoT Agent**, because in the JMeter script is included the provisioning (device and service) of IoT Agent:

 > `node bin/client_lwm2m_service.js`